AlenToma/Rest.API.Translator/README.md

     }
 ```

-With `Rest.API.Translator` you could build an interface to the current controller above with ease and start your call.
+With `Rest.API.Translator` you could build an interface to the current controller above with ease and start making your calls.

 First build an interface to the current restapi.
 And lets assume that the `baseUrl` for our rest api is `http://test.com`